ctu-mrs/ctu-mrs.github.io/docs/software/gdb.md

 # Debugging with GDB

-If you're experiencing crashes of your C/C++ ROS node/nodelet or if your program is not behaving as expected in general and you want to inspect it, you can reach for a debugger.
+If you're experiencing crashes of your C/C++ ROS node/nodelet or if your program is not behaving as expected and you want to inspect it, you can utilize a debugger.
 A debugger (namely GDB in our case) enables you to inspect the state of the program after a crash or at any point during the program runtime and is a very powerful tool for rooting out bugs.

 Other pages from our series on C++: